oracle-livelabs/pts/ac-with-ucp/lab2-configure-env/lab2-configure-env.md

     * It is necessary to **open TCP port 6200** in the VCN to allow **Fast Application Notification Events** to flow from the cluster database to the client application.
 We can do this by adding a **Network Security Group Rule** to the database NSG.

     <if type="sandbox">
-    * *As you are running this workshop in a sandbox, this network configuration has already been done automatically, but you should still follow the instructions in this step to review and understand what was done without actually creating the rule to open port 6200.*
+    * *As you are running this workshop in a sandbox, you should skip this step.
+The port is open by an automatically created Security List.
+You can read the instructions in this step to review and understand what normally needs to be done manually to open port 6200.*
     </if>

     * From the OCI console under **Networking** > **Virtual Cloud Networks**, select the VCN (**VCN-DEMORAC**)